 Proper Breast Milk Storage is Essential

 Breastfeeding is not easy, and you won’t want a drop of breast milk to go to waste.
-That’s why proper breast milk storage is so important.
+That’s why proper storage is so important.
 According to the CDC, freshly pumped breast milk can stay at room temperature for up to four hours, in a refrigerator for up to four days, and in a freezer for about six months.
-Your breast milk must be stored in an airtight container to ensure the safety and quality of breast milk for your little one.
+The milk must be stored in an airtight container to ensure safety and quality for your little one.